 Old Fashioned Fried Cornmeal Mush.
 A simple comfort food with endless variations.
 Great breakfast option for those with food allergies – no gluten, dairy or eggs!
 Make ahead recipe, slice & fry when ready to eat!

 Fried Mush – An Old Fashioned Frugal Comfort Food

 Fried Mush.
 I’m guessing most folks have heard of it before – I know it’s not just a Northeast thing.
 I’ve had it down South before – but the rest of the country – y’all are gonna have to let me know!

-Fried Cornmeal Mush was definitely poor people food.
+Fried Cornmeal Mush was definitely poor people food once upon a time.
 It was a way to fill your belly while food was scarce or money was low.
 When times were extra rough it was served by itself as a meal.
 It was regularly served as an accompaniment to dinners or alongside eggs & breakfast foods to stretch a meal.